 On the poor man's NGDP targeting regime

-The main idea: issue, sell and buy unlimited quantities of consols whilst sterilising all net resulting inflows and outflows for a bare-bones automatic NGDP targeting regime.
+The main idea: issue, sell and buy unlimited quantities of consols whilst sterilising all resulting net stock changes for a bare-bones automatic NGDP targeting regime.

 1.1 Earlier I have written about a thought experiment used to model the fiat economy.
 I actually think that model is good enough that the real-world complications and ways in which reality differs from it are minor.